 Save with Common

 Now that you have an idea of the cost of living in Chicago, we can help you find a place that works within your budget!
-Linea by Common gives you access to an amazing Chicago neighborhood for an attainable price.
-We offer beautiful apartments with amenities like on-site laundry, high-speed WiFi, a community lounge, and outdoor spaces.
+Common gives you access to amazing Chicago neighborhoods for an attainable price.
+We offer beautiful shared apartments in Chicago with amenities like on-site laundry, high-speed WiFi, a community lounge, and outdoor spaces.
 Plus, living at Common means that you have a built-in sense of community that you won’t find elsewhere.
+Learn about coliving in our River North luxury apartments today.